thomsmits/oftp2-client/README.md

 The format of the ID is: `Onnnnccccccccccccccssssss`

   * `O`: the first character is always `O`
   * `nnnn`: a four-digit number with leading zeros, called the _International Code Designator_ (_ICD_).
 Only the numbers 0002-0189 are globally registered (see [ICD list](https://www.cyber-identity.com/download/ICD-list.pdf)).
-In Germany, you can expect to see `0013` and `0177` quite often because they are registered to the [VDA](https://www.vda.de) and [Odette consortium}(https://www.odette.org).
+In Germany, you can expect to see `0013` and `0177` quite often because they are registered to the [VDA](https://www.vda.de) and [Odette consortium](https://www.odette.org).
   * `cccccccccccccc`: A 14 character _Organisation Code_ that normally consists of the character set `[A-Z\-0-9]`.
 Which characters are allowed, depends on the [ICD](https://www.cyber-identity.com/download/ICD-list.pdf).
   * `ssssss`: a 6 character computer sub address that normally consists of the character set `[A-Z\-0-9]`.

-The ID has not to take up the fill 25 characters but can be shorter.
+The ID has not to take up the full 25 characters but can be shorter.
 In this case, it is padded with blanks to the right.

 If the Odette id starts with `O013` the next six characters are numeric, e.g. `O0013000243AEG`.